unr/dotfiles/README.md

 - [x] Brew install / requirements
 - [x] Mac OSX Defaults setup, preferably [in a script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) to run? (dock, key repeat, mouse settings, etc)
 - [x] Can I create a config file to transfer Moom settings?
+- [x] Determine if it's possible to move over Bartender3 configs? might need to just do manually
+- [x] guide on what/how to symlink dotfiles to places (git settings, global configs zsh, valet)